Top things to see and do in Phoenix, Arizona

-The Farm at South Mountain is yet another desert oasis where a 10 acre fertile plot of land has become an agritourism destination with gardens and a pecan orchard.
-There are three on-site restaurants located in different parts of farm.
+The Farm at South Mountain is yet another desert oasis where a 10-acre fertile plot of land has become an agritourism destination with gardens and a pecan orchard.
+There are three on-site restaurants located in different parts of the farm.
 One is focused on breakfast, another for lunch and one is solely focused on fine-dining for dinner.
 Much of the ingredients are grown or harvested on-site, making it a true farm-to-table experience.
 The Farm at South Mountain is also popular for weddings and other events.

 HERITAGE SQUARE IS A HISTORIC SITE IN PHOENIX FOR EVENTS, CULTURE AND CUISINE

 Located in the southern part of downtown Phoenix is Heritage Square, a striking reminder of the city’s vibrant Victorian past.
-This area features the Rosson House Museum, a number of restaurants, including the world famous Pizzeria Bianco, a rose garden, an atrium, as well as and the Arizona Science Center.
+This area features the Rosson House Museum, a number of restaurants, including the world-famous Pizzeria Bianco, a rose garden, an atrium, as well as and the Arizona Science Center.
 Heritage Square also hosts a number of annual events and is walking distance to the sport arenas and other popular areas of downtown.

 DOWNTOWN PHOENIX HAS BECOME AN URBAN METROPOLIS